Upstream#

 as it would when no servers in the upstream are available.
 Defines a group of servers.
 Servers can listen on different ports.
 In addition, servers listening on TCP and UNIX domain sockets can be mixed.
 Example: By default, requests are distributed between the servers using a weighted round-robin balancing method.
 In the above example, each 7 requests will be distributed as follows: 5 requests go to backend1.example.com and one request to each of the second and third servers.
 If an error occurs during communication with a server, the request will be passed to the next server, and so on until all of the functioning servers will be tried.
 If a successful response could not be obtained from any of the servers, the client will receive the result of the communication with the last server.
 Defines the name and size of the shared memory zone that keeps the group's configuration and run-time state that are shared between worker processes.
 Several groups may share the same zone.
 In this case, it is enough to specify the size only once.
 The Used with Used with stores the IP address and port, or the path to the UNIX domain socket of the upstream server.
 If several servers were contacted during request processing, their addresses are separated by commas, e.g.: 192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock If an internal redirect from one server group to another happens, initiated by 192.168.1.1:80, 192.168.1.2:80, unix:/tmp/sock : 192.168.10.1:80, 192.168.10.2:80 If a server cannot be selected, the variable keeps the name of the server group. number of bytes received from an upstream server.
 Values from several connections are separated by commas and colons like addresses in the $upstream_addr variable. number of bytes sent to an upstream server.
 Values from several connections are separated by commas and colons like addresses in the $upstream_addr variable. keeps the status of accessing a response cache.
 The status can be either

-If the cache was bypassed entirely without accessing it,
+If the request bypassed the cache without accessing it,

 the time is kept in seconds with millisecond resolution.

-Times of several selection attempts are separated by commas and colons,
+Times of several attempts are separated by commas and colons

 like addresses in the $upstream_addr variable. keeps the length of the response obtained from the upstream server; the length is kept in bytes.
 Lengths of several responses are separated by commas and colons like addresses in the $upstream_addr variable. keeps time spent on receiving the response from the upstream server; the time is kept in seconds with millisecond resolution.
 Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable. keeps status code of the response obtained from the upstream server.
 Status codes of several responses are separated by commas and colons like addresses in the $upstream_addr variable.
 If a server cannot be selected, the variable keeps the 502 (Bad Gateway) status code.
 Status of sticky requests.
-Request sent to upstream without sticky enabled.
-Request without sticky information.
-Request with sticky information routed to the desired server.
-Request with sticky information routed to the server selected by the
+Request sent to an upstream where sticky is not enabled.
+Request does not contain sticky information.
+Request with sticky information sent to the desired server.
+Request with sticky information sent to a server

-load balancing algorithm.
-Values from multiple connections are separated by commas and colons, similar to
+selected by the load balancing algorithm.
+Statuses from several connections are separated by commas and colons

 upstream backend {